google/fuzzbench/docs/getting-started/adding_a_new_benchmark.md

 ## Testing it out

-Once you've got a benchmark integrated, you should test that it builds and runs successfully with atleast one fuzzer (e.g. afl):
+Once you've got a benchmark integrated, you should test that it builds and runs successfully with at least one fuzzer (e.g. afl):

 ```shell
 $ export FUZZER_NAME=afl